vectorgrp/sil-kit/docs/api/lin.rst

 .. doxygenenum:: ib::sim::lin::ControllerStatus

-Examples LIN Controller Interaction
+Usage Examples
 ----------------------------------------------------

 This section contains more complex examples that show the interaction of two or more LIN controllers.
-Although the LIN controllers would typically belong to different participants and reside in different processes, their interaction is shown here sequentially
+Although the LIN controllers would typically belong to different participants and reside in different processes, their interaction is shown here sequentially to demonstrate cause and effect.

 Assumptions: